andrewharvey/asgs2pgsql/README.md

 The ABS Structures (vol 1, 2, 4, 5) will not change until the next Census in 2016, however the Non-ABS Structures (vol 3) will be updated annually.

-For now I load all the volumes into the asgs_2011 schema, although I will need to rethink this to address the annual updates and census updates.
+For now the scripts load all the volumes into the asgs_2011 schema, although in the future this will need a rethink to address the annual updates and 5 year census updates.

+## About the target schema
+The target PostgreSQL schema which stores the ASGS aims to be true to and consistent with the standard, however there is still room for flexibility and there are many different ways you could structure the target schema.

+### Versioning and Stable Releases
+The current schema isn't fixed and I'm happy to make modifications if there are valid reasons.
+You may consider the current state of the schema an RC release.
+It can and may change.
+I hope to release stable versions of this loader and the dumps with a release version, but as of yet no stable release has been made.
+If significant architectural changes are made to the schema I will ensure I at least tag the current state before moving direction.

+### PostGIS Topology support
+One future direction is to use [PostGIS Topology](http://www.postgis.org/documentation/manual-svn/Topology.html) support.
+As all of the ASGS structures are built up from Mesh Blocks we could elegantly model the ASGS as PostGIS topologies built up as aggregates of the Mesh Blocks.

+### Current Schema
+#### Codes
+Primary key codes for the ASGS structures are generally made unique by concatenating the code with a the code of the parent structure which it was built from.
+For example the S/T structure is built up from the SA4 structure.
+That is S/T's are built up from one or more SA4's.

+This means that the unique code for SA4's is only unique within its S/T, so to obtain a globally unique code for that SA4 you need to prepend the S/T code.

-In the future I may alter the schema with respect to the full codes.
-For example SA1's are unique with respect to their 11 digit code.
+So for example SA1's are unique with respect to their 11 digit code.
 However that 11 digit code is made up of S/T .
 SA4 .
 SA4 .
 SA3 .
 SA2 .
 SA1.

-Currently I store a materialised 11 digit SA1 code but really we could store only the materialised individual codes, and use a function or view to provide the 11 digit code without materialising it.
+Currently the schema will store the materialised 11 digit SA1 code.
+A potential modification to the schema could store only the 2 digit SA1 code and rely on an accompanying SA2 foreign key to provide the globally unique primary key.

 # Copyright
 The ABS ASGS data is Copyright (c) Commonwealth of Australia and as per